libreswitch/ops/tests/rest/rest_test.md

 ### Description

-1. Query all ports with no pagination offset set
+1. Query all ports with no pagination offset set.
     a.
 Execute a GET request over /rest/v1/system/ports with the following parameters: "?depth=1;sort=name;limit=5"
     b.
 Verify if the HTTP response is `200 OK`.
     c.
-Confirm that the returned port list has exactly 5 elements
+Confirm that the returned port list has exactly 5 elements.
     d.
-Ensure the first port in the list is 'bridge_normal', which means offset defaulted to 0
+Ensure the first port in the list is 'bridge_normal', which means offset defaulted to 0.

-2. Query all ports with no pagination limit set
+2. Query all ports with no pagination limit set.
     a.
 Execute a GET request over /rest/v1/system/ports with the following parameters: "?depth=1;sort=name;offset=91"
     b.
 Verify if the HTTP response is `200 OK`.
     c.
-Confirm that the returned port list has exactly 10 elements
+Confirm that the returned port list has exactly 10 elements.
     d.
-Ensure the first port in the list is 'Port90' and the last one is 'Port99, which means limit defaulted to the remainder size
+Ensure the first port in the list is 'Port90' and the last one is 'Port99, which means limit defaulted to the remainder size.

-3. Query all ports with no pagination offset or limit set
+3. Query all ports with no pagination offset or limit set.
     a.
 Execute a GET request over /rest/v1/system/ports with the following parameters: "?depth=1;sort=name"
     b.
 Verify if the HTTP response is `200 OK`.
     c.
-Confirm that the returned port list has exactly 101 elements
+Confirm that the returned port list has exactly 101 elements.

-4. Query all ports with negative pagination offset set
+4. Query all ports with negative pagination offset set.
     a.
 Execute a GET request over /rest/v1/system/ports with the following parameters: "?depth=1;sort=name;offset=-1;limit=10"
     b.
-Verify if the HTTP response is ``400 BAD REQUEST``.
+Verify if the HTTP response is `400 BAD REQUEST`.

-5. Query all ports with negative pagination limit set
+5. Query all ports with negative pagination limit set.
     a.
 Execute a GET request over /rest/v1/system/ports with the following parameters: "?depth=1;sort=name;offset=5;limit=-1"
     b.
-Verify if the HTTP response is ``400 BAD REQUEST``.
+Verify if the HTTP response is `400 BAD REQUEST`.

-6. Query all ports with pagination offset set greater than data set's size
+6. Query all ports with pagination offset set greater than data set's size.
     a.
 Execute a GET request over /rest/v1/system/ports with the following parameters: "?depth=1;sort=name;offset=200"
     b.
-Verify if the HTTP response is ``400 BAD REQUEST``.
+Verify if the HTTP response is `400 BAD REQUEST`.

-7. Query all ports with pagination offset + limit greater than data set's size
+7. Query all ports with pagination offset + limit greater than data set's size.
     a.
 Execute a GET request over /rest/v1/system/ports with the following parameters: "?depth=1;sort=name;offset=91;limit=20"
     b.
 Verify if the HTTP response is `200 OK`.
     c.
-Confirm that the returned port list has exactly 10 elements
+Confirm that the returned port list has exactly 10 elements.
     d.
-Ensure the first port in the list is 'Port90' and the last one is 'Port99, which means limit defaulted to the remainder size
+Ensure the first port in the list is 'Port90' and the last one is 'Port99, which means limit defaulted to the remainder size.

-8. Query specific a port with only pagination offset set
+8. Query specific a port with only pagination offset set.
     a.
 Execute a GET request over /rest/v1/system/ports/bridge_normal with the following parameters: "?depth=1;offset=5"
     b.
-Verify if the HTTP response is ``400 BAD REQUEST``.
+Verify if the HTTP response is `400 BAD REQUEST`.

-9. Query specific a port with only pagination limit set
+9. Query specific a port with only pagination limit set.
     a.
 Execute a GET request over /rest/v1/system/ports/bridge_normal with the following parameters: "?depth=1;limit=10"
     b.
-Verify if the HTTP response is ``400 BAD REQUEST``.
+Verify if the HTTP response is `400 BAD REQUEST`.

-10. Query specific a port with both pagination offset and limit set
+10. Query specific a port with both pagination offset and limit set.
     a.
 Execute a GET request over /rest/v1/system/ports/bridge_normal with the following parameters: "?depth=1;offset=0;limit=10"
     b.
-Verify if the HTTP response is ``400 BAD REQUEST``.
+Verify if the HTTP response is `400 BAD REQUEST`.

-11. Query first 10 ports using pagination indexes
+11. Query first 10 ports using pagination indexes.
     a.
 Execute a GET request over /rest/v1/system/ports with the following parameters: "?depth=1;sort=name;offset=0;limit=10"
     b.
 Verify if the HTTP response is `200 OK`.
     c.
-Confirm that the returned port list has exactly 10 elements
+Confirm that the returned port list has exactly 10 elements.
     d.
-Ensure the first port in the list is 'bridge_normal' and the last one is 'Port16'
+Ensure the first port in the list is 'bridge_normal' and the last one is 'Port16'.

-12. Query last 10 ports using pagination indexes
+12. Query last 10 ports using pagination indexes.
     a.
 Execute a GET request over /rest/v1/system/ports with the following parameters: "?depth=1;sort=name;offset=91;limit=10"
     b.
 Verify if the HTTP response is `200 OK`.
     c.
-Confirm that the returned port list has exactly 10 elements
+Confirm that the returned port list has exactly 10 elements.
     d.
-Ensure the first port in the list is 'Port90' and the last one is 'Port99'
+Ensure the first port in the list is 'Port90' and the last one is 'Port99'.

 ### Test result criteria
 #### Test pass criteria